Skip to content

 Mr. Khalil Al Bunnia

-Chief of Food Industries sector - Chairman of Al Bunnia Group
+Food Industries sector - Chairman of Al Bunnia Group

 Iraq’s automotive industry is experiencing growth, driven by a demand for modern vehicles, a growing middle class, and expanding urban infrastructure.
 Paired with increasing interest in vehicle maintenance services and fuel-efficient or electric models, the market is gradually opening to new technologies and business models.
 As the country rebuilds and modernizes, the need for reliable transportation solutions continues to grow, creating space for dynamic development within the sector.